relevantGRC/grc_portfolio/labs/lab-1-account-governance/code/cloudformation/README.md

 2. An email address to receive security and budget notifications
 3. Basic familiarity with AWS CloudFormation

+## Important Notes and Limitations

+1. **Clean Account Requirement**: This template is designed to be deployed in a new or clean AWS account where services like CloudTrail, AWS Config, and IAM Access Analyzer are not yet configured.
+Deploying in an account with existing configurations for these services may cause the template to fail.

+2. **AWS Organizations Compatibility**: This template has significant limitations when used with accounts that are part of an AWS Organization:
+   - Organization-managed CloudTrail trails will conflict with this template's CloudTrail setup
+   - Organization-level AWS Config rules will conflict with account-level rules in this template
+   - IAM Identity Center configuration through the template may fail if already configured at the organization level
+   - The template does not support Service Control Policies (SCPs) or other organization-level security controls

+3. **Manual Setup Required**: Some services require manual setup before deploying this template:
+   - CloudTrail must be integrated with CloudWatch Logs for the metric filters to work correctly
+   - IAM Identity Center (SSO) setup is only initiated by the template and requires manual completion as detailed in the step-by-step guide

+4. **Existing Resources**: If you already have any of the following resources configured in your account, you should modify the template to skip those sections:
+   - CloudTrail trails
+   - AWS Config rules and recorder
+   - IAM Access Analyzer
+   - CloudWatch Alarms

 ## Deployment Instructions

 ### Using AWS Management Console